 Resveratrol is a natural compound found in red wine and berries.
 It’s a polyphenol — a micronutrient that acts as an antioxidant.
 Caloric restriction has long been believed to contribute to longevity, and more recently believed to contribute to the activation of telomerase.
 Why is this important?
 Because resveratrol has been shown to have the unique ability to mimic the effects of caloric restriction.
 Resveratrol also promotes healthy dopamine receptors, mitochondrial function, and inflammatory response.

 Pterostilbene is a compound from the same family as resveratrol, and has been demonstrated to work synergistically with resveratrol to increase telomerase activity in stem cells.
-For this reason you may find both resveratrol and pterostilbene together in the same stem cell supplement.
+For this reason many people buy both resveratrol and pterostilbene supplements and take them together.

 Rhodiola Rosea is an herb that grows in the cold, mountainous regions of Asia.
 Rhodiola root extract has long been associated with a broad range of health benefits include cognitive and physical improvement, as well as relief from physical and mental fatigue and depression.
 Recently Rhodiola supplementation has been shown to reduce cell senescence — the shutting down of a cell’s ability to generated new cells by splitting.

 Ashwagandha (Withania Somnifera)

 Ashwagandha, also known as Withania somnifera or Indian ginseng, is one of the most widely-used herbs in Ayurvedic medicine (a system of medicine with historical roots in India).
 The root of Ashwagandha is believed to support the activity of the immune system, provide brain support, and improve longevity.
 One recent study showed that Ashwagandha root extract led to an enhancement of approximately 45% in telomerase activity.

 Astragalus Membranaceus (Huáng Qí)

 Astragalus membranaceus, also called Huáng Qí, is an herb popular in traditional Chinese medicine (TCM).
 Astragalus has antioxidant effects that minimize free radical production.
 Free radicals damage cells, and are associated with several health issues associated with aging.
 Astragalus has been shown to improve the activation of telomerase.